 - Use Real-World Examples: Applying the LCM to practical scenarios can reinforce your understanding.

 - Think about scenarios like scheduling events, dividing resources, or planning tasks.
-For example, if you have two tasks, one that needs to be done every 3 days and another every 5 days, the LCM helps you determine when both tasks will align.
+Here's one way to look at it: if you have two tasks, one that needs to be done every 3 days and another every 5 days, the LCM helps you determine when both tasks will align.

 - Creating your own examples can be a fun and effective way to practice.
 This approach makes the concept more relatable and easier to remember.